SAFE-Stack/docs/docs/server-side-rendering.md

-## What is Server-Side Rendering?

 Server-Side Rendering (SSR) means that some parts of your application code can run on both the server and the client.
 For [React](https://reactjs.org/) this means that you can render your components directly to HTML on the server side (usually via a [node.js server](https://nodejs.org/en/)), which allows for better search engine optimization (SEO) and gives a faster initial response, especially on mobile devices.

 The browser typically receives a static HTML site and starts updating the UI immediately;
 React's bundle code will be downloaded asynchronously and when it completes, the client-side JavaScript will take over via [React's hydrate](https://reactjs.org/docs/react-dom.html#hydrate) functionality.
 In the JavaScript ecosystem this is also as known as an "isomorphic" or "universal" app.

-### Why use SSR?
+## Why use SSR?

-#### Pros
+### Pros

-* Better SEO support, as web crawlers will directly see the fully rendered HTML page
+* Better SEO support, as web crawlers will directly see the fully rendered HTML page.
-* Faster time-to-content, especially on slow internet connections or devices
+* Faster time-to-content, especially on slow internet connections or devices.

-#### Cons
+### Cons

 * Some development constraints.
 Browser-specific code requires some compiler directives to be ignored when running on the server.
 * Increased complexity of build and deployment processes.